EugeneGohh/url-shortener/README.md

 - `react`: A JavaScript library for building user interfaces.
 - `react-dom`: A package that provides DOM-specific methods that can be used at the top level of a web application.
 - [`react-icons`](https://www.npmjs.com/package/react-icons): A set of SVG icons for popular icon libraries such as Font Awesome and Material Design.

+### Development Dependencies

+The project also has the following development dependencies:

+- [`faker`](https://www.npmjs.com/package/@faker-js/faker): A TypeScript-compatible version of the faker library, which provides type definitions for use with TypeScript.
+- [`@testing-library/jest-dom`](https://www.npmjs.com/package/@testing-library/jest-dom): A library of custom Jest matchers that you can use to extend Jest's default assertions.
+- [`@testing-library/react`](https://www.npmjs.com/package/@testing-library/react): A library for testing React components and behavior.
+  autoprefixer: A tool for adding vendor prefixes to CSS rules.
+- [`jest`](https://jestjs.io/): A JavaScript testing framework.
+- `jest-environment-jsdom`: A JSDOM-based environment for running Jest tests.
+- `postcss`: A tool for transforming CSS with JavaScript.
+- `autoprefixer`: A plugin for PostCSS that uses data from Can I Use to add vendor prefixes to CSS rules.
+- [`tailwindcss`](https://tailwindcss.com/): A utility-first CSS framework for rapidly building custom user interfaces.

+### Scaffolding Tools

+The project does not use any scaffolding tools.
+However, it does use Next.js, which provides a framework for building React-based web applications.
+The `create-next-app` command can be used to create a new Next.js project with a basic file structure and configuration.

 ## Deployed Application URL